tarwn/lessthandot-hugo/blogs/content/posts/2009-07-15-operand-type-clash-date-is-incompatible-2008.md

 select @d
 ```

 Even though the last two versions are shorter, I would opt for using dateadd.
 With dateadd you know what you are doing, what does +1 mean?
-Are you adding days, hours or what&#8230;it is not clear from just looking at the code without running it
+Are you adding days, hours or what…it is not clear from just looking at the code without running it